 The family wishes to express their sincere thanks to the loving staff of Uintah Basin Home Health and Hospice, and Dr. John Wells.

 Condolences may be shared at www.hullingermortuary.com

-To send flowers to Verl's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Verl Haslem, please visit our floral store.